mkeaton08/mkeaton08/README.md

 ## Welcome to My GitHub Page!

 Hello!
 I'm Matthew Keaton, a proud U.S. Army veteran transitioning into the everchanging world of tech.
-I'm currently pursuing a Bachelor or Science degree in Computer Science with a focus on cybersecurity.
+I'm currently pursuing a Bachelor of Science degree in Computer Science with a focus on cybersecurity.
 Here, you'll find my projects and code as I learn and grow in this exciting field.
-Let's connect!